TrueNobility303/F2BA/README.md

 # F2BA (Fully First-Order Bilevel Approximation)

-Official repository for "Near-Optimal Nonconvex-Strongly-Convex Bilevel Optimization with Fully First-Order Oracles".
+Official repository for "Near-Optimal Nonconvex-Strongly-Convex Bilevel Optimization with Fully First-Order Oracles" and a series of follow-up works.

 ## News